Maaz-Zaidi/Multi-Model-RANSAC-Estimator/README.md

 # Multi-Model RANSAC Estimator (Java)

-Developed a 3D object visualization system using Java and Python, incorporating KD-tree for efficient clustering and nearest-neighbor searches within a RANSAC-based algorithm.
+3D object visualization system using Java and Python, incorporating KD-tree for efficient clustering and nearest-neighbor searches within a RANSAC-based algorithm.
 The system outputs 3D visualizations in Python using Open3D and Pandas.

 Implemented a RANSAC algorithm in Java to identify planar structures, enhancing multi-model estimation and outlier handling with KD-tree optimization.